IQXLimited/quickpdf/README.md

 # QuickPDF
 Handling PDFs in NodeJS (📃 to 🖼️)

 This project provides a set of utilities for converting various file formats without the need for additional dependencies.
-It supports multiple file types and leverages technologies like `Playwright`, `PDFKit`, and `pdfjs-dist` for file processing.
+It supports multiple file types and leverages technologies like `Puppeteer` and `PDFKit` for file processing.

 ## Features